GavinHuttley/DiverseSeqPaper/paper/paper.md

 # TODO's

-- [ ] sort out the simulation issue
 - [ ] read the Balaban paper
 - [ ] check the Sokal reference
 - [ ] upload the big data sets to Zenodo